braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/in-app_messages/dark-mode.md

 Users with the latest versions of Android (10+) and iOS (13+) can toggle Dark Mode on or off in their phone's settings.

-When Dark Mode is enabled on a user's device, the phone's native menus and screens (push notifications, phone settings, etc.) will change to a dark grey or other dark color pallette.
+When Dark Mode is enabled on a user's device, the phone's native menus and screens (push notifications, phone settings, etc.) will change to a dark grey or other dark color palette.
 Apps can also choose to support dark mode by specifying the alternate themes in the app's code.

 ## Setting a Dark Mode Theme